-These connectors are used to connect an IrDA module and/or CIR module.
+This connector is used to connect an IrDA module.

-The sequence of the pin functions on some IrDA/CIR cable may be reversed from the pin function defined on the system board.
-Make sure to connect the cable connector to the IrDA/CIR connector according to their pin functions.
+The sequence of the pin functions on some IrDA cable may be reversed from the pin function defined on the system board.
+Make sure to connect the cable connector to the IrDA connector according to their pin functions.

-You may need to install the proper drivers in your operating system to use the IrDA/CIR function.
+You may need to install the proper drivers in your operating system to use the IrDA function.
 Refer to your operating system's manual or documentation for more information.